christinahouck/guatevelas-react/README.md

 # TODOS
 * Rearrange the products page colors to look nicer
-* The homepage postcard thing is a little messed up
 * Polish homepage
 * Homepage text
-* Add images to homepage
 * Homepage localization
 * Make nav bar mobile friendly
 * Make it more obvious on the collections page that there are more colors available (show smaller images of different colors or a carousel?)